CarLa

 THE CARLA PROJECT

-The core aspect of this project is to experimentally develop, pilot, and showcase the innovative model of an “Osnabrück Career Path” to a professorship at a UAS.
-Potential talents will be guided on their career path to a UAS professorship in a way that respects their individual strengths and needs, takes account of their different life situations, and opens up possibilities for professional development.
-This means providing flexible support to potential candidates – be it in the area of doctoral studies, or research, teaching, and professional experience – in a bid to enhance their ability to pursue a UAS career.
+A core aspect of this project is to experimentally develop, pilot, and publicise the innovative model of an “Osnabrück Career Path” towards a professorship at a UAS.
+Potential applicants will be individually guided on their career path to a UAS professorship.
+Our support takes into account future applicants’ own strengths, plans, and preferences, as well as their current career and life stage.
+This opens up needs-based professional development providing flexible support to potential candidates – be it doctoral programs, research, teaching experience, and/or professional experience.
+At the end stands a person formally qualified for a UAS professorship.

 THE OSNABRÜCK CAREER PATH TO A UAS PROFESSORSHIP

-The graphic is a multicolored diagram consisting of four columns, which from left to right have the headings Scouting, Qualification Monitoring, Qualification and Prospect Management.
-The columns are blue, except for Qualification (third column), which is red.
-Below the titles are pictograms, binoculars for Scouting, a checklist with two items checked off for Qualification Monitoring, a seal with the letter Q for Qualification, and a rectangle with four arrows pointing alternately to the left and right with different types of lines.
+The graphic is a multicolored diagram consisting of four columns, which from left to right have the headings Scouting, Qualification Monitoring, Professional Development and Talent Management.
+The columns are blue, except for Professional Development (third column), which is red.
+Below the titles are pictograms, binoculars for Scouting, a checklist with two items checked off for Qualification Monitoring, a seal with the letter Q for Professional Development, and a rectangle with four arrows pointing alternately to the left and right with different types of lines.
 To the left outside the colored area, and thus next to the first column, are three people of different sizes, so that they appear to be at different distances.
 Below them is the term "talents".
 From the foremost person, an arrow points into the first column, Scouting, to two people within it.
 One person is color-coded, her clothes say CarLa, and a speech bubble emanates from her that says "Hi, I'm CarLa."
-Below that it says "First Contact."
+Below that it says "Initial Contact."
 An arrow points from these two people to two seated people in the second bar, qualification monitoring.
 Again, one person in a different color has CarLa written on the torso, and is now holding a checklist.
 Speech bubbles emanate from both persons, each with a question mark and an exclamation point.
-From this illustration, an arrow points to the next bar, Qualification.
-There, above the text "Quali-Bausteine" is a pictogram of a slanted wall made of building blocks.
+From this illustration, an arrow points to the next bar, Professional Development.
+There, above the text "Elements of professional development" is a pictogram of a slanted wall made of building blocks.
 Above it are three symbols: a gear, a smiley face, and an ear of corn.
-In the last bar, Prospect Management, the CarLa person highlighted in color can be seen again, and a speech bubble emanates from her with the text: "We'll be in touch!"
-The other person is now to the right of and thus outside the colored area and subtitled as "Appealable prospect."
+In the last bar, Talent Management, the CarLa person highlighted in color can be seen again, and a speech bubble emanates from her with the text: "Let's stay in touch".
+The other person is now to the right of and thus outside the colored area and subtitled as "Candidate qualified for a UAS professorship."

-One unique component of CarLa is its long-term approach and the attention it gives to individual life situations and career plans.
-Combining individual professional development with different stages of family life must become a top priority to pave the way for women in particular to embark on a UAS professorship.
-Doing so will allow individual career planning, and demonstrate the university’s commitment as a modern and attractive employer.
+One unique component of CarLa is its long-term approach and attention to individual life phases and career plans.
+Combining needs-based professional development with different stages of family life must become a top priority to pave the way specifically for women to embark on a UAS professorship.
+Doing so will allow individual career and life planning, and demonstrate Osnabrück UAS’ commitment to being a family friendly and attractive employer.

-The steps developed in CarLa are derived from a strategic profile of skills that the university will need from future professors.
-These skills relate to interdisciplinarity, digitalization, internationalization, and sustainability, as well as to gender and diversity awareness.
+The measures developed in CarLa are guided by a strategic set of skills that Osnabrück UAS requires from future professors: interdisciplinarity, digitalization, internationalization, sustainability, as well as gender and diversity awareness.

 STEPS TO IMPLEMENT THESE GOALS